DavideNas/Libretro-Roms-Renamer/README.md

 * ❌ Files not found in the official list

 ⚡ Files already matching the official name are not logged (to keep the log clean).

 ---

+## 🔤 Filename Normalization

+The script automatically treats underscores `_` as spaces.
+This means both of the following will be recognized as the same ROM during matching:

+* `Super_Mario_Bros_Deluxe`
+* `Super Mario Bros Deluxe`

+👉 This improves matching accuracy with Libretro’s official boxart names.

+---